TactiFlex AF IDE Trial

-Prospective, non-randomized multi-center clinical investigation.
-Design includes a main study and a separate substudy.
-Subjects in the main study are to be treated using the full range of ablation power settings in the IFU.
-Subjects in the substudy are to be treated in the upper end of the recommended ablation power settings (40-50 Watts).
+Prospective non-randomized parallel-assignment multi-center clinical investigation.
+The study design includes two subject cohorts: 1) PAF Main Study, and 2) PAF High Standard Power (HSP) Substudy.
+Subjects in the main study cohorts are to be treated using the full range of ablation power settings in the IFU.
+Subjects in the HSP Substudy are to be treated in the upper end of the recommended ablation power settings (40-50 Watts).

-Safety and Effectiveness of TactiFlex™ Ablation Catheter, Sensor Enabled™ (TactiFlex SE) for the Treatment of Drug Refractory, Symptomatic, Paroxysmal Atrial Fibrillation
+Safety and Effectiveness of the TactiFlexTM Ablation Catheter, Sensor EnabledTM (TactiFlex SE) for Treating Drug-refractory, Symptomatic Atrial Fibrillation.

-This clinical investigation is intended to demonstrate the safety and effectiveness of the TactiFlexTM Ablation Catheter, Sensor EnabledTM (TactiFlex SE) for treating symptomatic drug-refractory paroxysmal atrial fibrillation.
+This clinical investigation is intended to demonstrate the safety and effectiveness of the TactiFlexTM Ablation Catheter, Sensor EnabledTM (TactiFlex SE) for treating drug-refractory, symptomatic paroxysmal atrial fibrillation.
 This clinical investigation will be conducted under an investigational device exemption (IDE) and is intended to support market approval of the TactiFlex SE catheter worldwide.
-Three hundred fifty-five (355) subjects will be enrolled at up to 40 investigational sites worldwide.
+Three hundred and Fifty Five (355) subjects will be enrolled at up to 50 investigational sites worldwide.
 This clinical investigation is sponsored by Abbott.
-The TactiFlex IDE Clinical Study will enroll a total of 355 subjects.

-Paroxysmal Atrial Fibrillation Atrial Fibrillation TactiFlex SE TactiFlex SE - HSP HSP Sub-Study
+Paroxysmal Atrial Fibrillation, Atrial Fibrillation, TactiFlex SE, TactiFlex SE - HSP, Paroxysmal AF - Main Study, Paroxysmal AF HSP Sub-Study

 A patient will be eligible for clinical trial participation if he/she meets the following criteria: